7hunderbird/jekyll-speakerdeck/README.md

 # Jekyll::Speakerdeck

-Jekyll::Speakerdeck is Liquid extention for Jekyll.
+Jekyll::Speakerdeck is jekyll plugin for Speakerdeck.

 ## Installation